 We maintain a 401(k) plan that is intended to qualify under Section 401(k) of the Internal Revenue Service Code of 1986, as amended.
 In general, all of our employees, including our named executive officers, are eligible to participate in the 401(k) plan.
-Under the 401(k) plan, employees may elect to reduce their current compensation by up to the statutorily prescribed annual limit, equal to \$18,000 in 2015, and to have the amount of such reduction contributed to the 401(k) plan.
-During the year ended December 31, 2015, we implemented a matching contribution to the 401(k) plan, matching 50% of an employee's contributions up to a maximum of 3% of the participant's compensation.
+Under the 401(k) plan, employees may elect to reduce their current compensation by up to the statutorily prescribed annual limit, equal to \$18,000 in 2016, and to have the amount of such reduction contributed to the 401(k) plan.
+We currently match 50% of an employee's 401(k) contributions up to a maximum of 3% of the participant's compensation.
+Matching contributions are 100% vested immediately.
 Matching contributions made to each of our named executive officers are included in the "Summary Compensation Table" above.

-Outstanding Equity Awards at December 31, 2015
+Outstanding Equity Awards at December 31, 2016

-The following table sets forth information concerning outstanding equity awards for each of our named executive officers at December 31, 2015:
+The following table sets forth information concerning outstanding equity awards for each of our named executive officers at December 31, 2016: